 · Zero animals were euthanized for reasons other than severe health or behaviour problems

-· 3 scholarships, 2 of $1000 and 1 of $2000, were presented to grade 12 students to further their education in the health & education field
+· 2 scholarships of $1500, were presented to grade 12 students to further their education in the health & education field

 Behaviour & Training

 · 370 dogs and their families graduated from obedience/agility/specialty classes

 · 25 families consulted our experts in a one on one setting about animal behaviour problems

 · 151 puppies and their families attended Puppy Preschool sessions

 Volunteer and Foster Program: volunteers are the heart of the Cochrane & Area Humane Society.
 Donating thousands of hours in virtually every department of the organization, volunteers allow us to continue to provide the services we do.
 Regardless of the task, all of the work of our dedicated volunteers contributes to our goal of finding loving homes for deserving pets.